UMDOER/PSYC341OER/_pages/sensation-perception/object_perception.md

     <figcaption> Geons making up a mug and a suitcase.
 [Image credit: UserLdaisy at English Wikipedia, Public domain, via Wikimedia Commons]</figcaption>
 </figure>

-The recognition-by-components theory suggests that there are a small set of geons (fewer than 36) which are combined to create the objects we see in day-to-day life.
+The recognition-by-components theory suggests that there are a small set of geons which are combined to create the objects we see in day-to-day life.
 For example, when looking at a mug we break it down into two components – "cylinder" and "handle", and an ice cream cone could be broken down into a sphere located above a cone.
 This also works for more complex objects, which in turn are made up of a larger number of geons.
 Perceived geons are then compared with objects in our stored memory to identify what it is we are looking at.
 The theory proposes that when we view objects we look for two important components.

-**Edges** – This enables us to maintain the same perception of the object regardless of viewing orientation.
+- **Edges** – This enables us to maintain the same perception of the object regardless of viewing orientation.
-**Concavities** – The area where two edges meet.
+- **Concavities** – The area where two edges meet.
 These enable us to observe the separation between two or more geons.

 A defining feature of the recognition-by-components theory is that it enables us to recognize objects regardless of viewing angle; this is known as **viewpoint invariance**.
 This results from the invariant edge properties of geons (Biederman, 2000).
 The invariant edge properties are: